 Plan for what ifs in the event of budgetary changes

 Here are five of the best financial projection software packages available today.

-Flightpath is a full-service financial modeling software solution.
-It offers all of the features you’ll need to project changes in your revenue and expenses over time.
-Flightpath offers fully automated “autopilot” projections as well as options to create your own scenarios.
+Forecast+ is a full-service financial modelling software solution.
+It offers all the features you’ll need to project changes in your revenue and expenses over time.
+Forecast+ offers fully automated “autopilot” projections and options to create your own scenarios.
 It connects to your accounting software to automatically load and interpret data.
-It also provides all the ancillary functions to improve your main projections, such as a hiring plan model.
+It also provides all the ancillary functions to improve your main projections.

 Business is always evolving, and your processes and systems should, too.
 You can achieve your company’s goals, improve profits, and minimize risks by automating various tasks with Prophix, such as budgeting, planning, consolidating, and reporting.
 Whether you choose cloud-based services or onsite, this software supports you with a flexible platform that scales with you.

 Prophix does not have transparent pricing.
-It has an average rating of 4.5/5 across 67 reviews on Capterra.
-The most common positive is that they are constantly upgrading the platform and provide a roadmap of features to come.
-The negatives are that the data visualizations can be below standard and the platform is confusing for non-finance people.
+It has an average rating of 4.6/5 across 94 reviews on Capterra.
+The most common positive is that they constantly upgrade the platform and provide a roadmap of future features.
+The negatives are that the data visualizations can be below standard, and the platform confuses non-finance people.

 Take a look at Prophix’s dashboard: